belikeadam/NLP-ASSIGNMENT---CT052-3-M-NLP/NLP_Demo_Presentation_Script(2).md

 **[Point to Model Statistics and Training Data sections]**

-> "Let me explain our Exploratory Data Analysis findings:

-> **Dataset Characteristics:**
-> - Total: 5,572 messages
-> - Ham (legitimate): 4,825 messages (86.6%)
-> - Spam: 747 messages (13.4%)
-> - This is an imbalanced dataset, which we handled appropriately

-> **Key EDA Findings:**
-> - Spam messages average 139 characters vs 71 for ham
-> - Spam contains more promotional keywords ('FREE', 'WIN', 'PRIZE')
+> "About the dataset: We have about 5,500 messages total.
+86% are legitimate - what we call 'ham' - and 14% are spam.
+So it's imbalanced, which we handled during training.

-> - Spam uses more exclamation marks and capital letters
+> From our EDA, spam messages are typically longer - averaging 139 characters versus 71 for ham.
+Spam uses more promotional words like 'FREE', 'WIN', 'PRIZE', and has more exclamation marks and capitals.
-> - No missing values in the dataset

-> The pie chart here shows the class distribution visually."
+> The pie chart here shows this distribution visually."

 ---